 It runs smoothly without any glitches, which is nearly unheard of when it comes to new App Store releases but Google has clearly done their homework.

-I’m sure we’ll be seeing more and more from Google in the App Store in the coming months and I for one look forward to seeing what they do next.
+I’m sure we’ll be seeing more and more from Google in the App Store in the coming months and our app development London team looks forward to seeing what they do next.